brinnLabs/piDAR/README.md

 ## Script Installation

-boot the Pi and run the install script (install.sh) make sure the patch file (rc.local.patch) is at the same level as the install script
+Boot the Pi and run the install script (install.sh) make sure the patch file (rc.local.patch) is at the same level as the install script

-make sure to place piDAR.py in the boot folder and a settings XML file to read from
+Make sure to place piDAR.py in the boot folder and a settings XML file to read from

 You have to make your own settings file though there is Gooey-Pi for a easy visual setup.